bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Nearly 14% of the current U.S. population was born abroad.
 The percentage represents a sharp increase compared to the historical low recorded in 1970, when it reached less than 5%, but it is approximately the same that prevailed from 1870 to 1910.

 3. Who does that?

 American Community Survey 2000-17, Gibson e Jung 1850-1990.

 4. Answering a question people care about

+The drop in the birth rate among the natives.
+In contrast, the immigrant population and their children continued to grow.

 5. Valuable to businesses

+Immigrants contribute directly to economic growth - increasing population and demand for goods and services.
+Immigrants are more likely to have a master's or doctorate than the children of native parents.

 6. What's the most popular?